 Cell lysis can be an enemy in the fight against cyanobacteria, but cell leakage can be a hero.
 With the right treatment, controlled cell leakage and nature’s own army can help you reduce toxic cyanobacteria blooms without causing spikes in the concentration of hard-to-remove cyanotoxins in the water.

 Interested in cyanobacteria testing and treatment?
-Submit a sample of your raw water to our lab to receive a detailed report and discover the treatment options available.
+Contact us today to discover the treatment options available.